-- Be careful about leaks.
-When the processing for an HTTP request fails for any reason, the thread must close all open socket descriptors and free all memory resources before terminating. - It's best to stick to low-level Unix I/O functions (read and write) for dealing with the network sockets.
-Do not try to use the Unix "standard I/O" (stdio) functions such as fgets, fputs, and fprintf. - Reads and writes can fail for a variety of reasons.
+- Be careful about memory and file descriptor leaks.
+When the processing for an HTTP request fails for any reason, the thread must close all open socket descriptors and free all memory resources before terminating. - Again, stick to low-level Unix I/O functions (read(2) and write(2)) for dealing with the network sockets.
+Do not try to use the Unix "standard I/O" (stdio) functions such as fgets(3), fputs(3), and fprintf(3). - Reads and writes can fail for a variety of reasons.
 The most common read failure is an errno = ECONNRESET error caused by reading from a connection that has already been closed by the peer on the other end, typically an overloaded server.
 The most common write failure is an errno = EPIPE error caused by writing to a connection that has been closed by its peer on the other end.
-This can occur, for example, when a user hits their browser's Stop button during a long transfer. - The first time you write to a connection that has been closed by the peer, you will get an error with errno set to EPIPE.
+This can occur, for example, when a user hits their browser's Stop button during a long transfer.
+You must check for failures (a return of -1) and handle them appropriately. - The first time you write to a connection that has been closed by the peer, you will get an error with errno set to EPIPE.
 Writing to such a connection a second time elicits a SIGPIPE signal, whose default action is to terminate the process.
 For that reason, the supplied main program uses signal to ignore SIGPIPE.